 - You may also like to have an informal conversation with our CEO or Trustees.

 Applications will be considered and references taken up.
 You may be asked to provide additional information.
 A shortlist of applicants will be invited to interview.

-Interviews will be held in Oxford or online in May and June.
+Interviews will be held in Oxford or online in November or December, as suitable applications are received.
 Applicants will be given ample time to ask their own questions as they discern if OCCA is the right place for them to serve.

 OCCA is an accredited Oxford Living Wage Employer